abhisheks-gh/Java-SE-8/README.md

             Customer c = new Customer("CID88374");
         * Depending on other code in our application, the old object that our reference was pointing to may be destroyed.

-## Default Values
-Only instance variable and static variables have default values.
-Any variables declared in a method must be explicitly initialized before they are used.